 - Financial products such as inheritances, investments, registered savings plans, savings accounts, and trust funds

-- Government benefits from programs like the Canada Pension Plan, disability, and Employment Insurance
+- Government benefits from programs like the Canada Pension Plan, disability benefits, and Employment Insurance

 - Household members such as your common-law partner, parents, or spouse